Threshold (Star Trek: Voyager)

 The series follows the adventures of the Federation starship Voyager during its journey home to Earth, having been stranded tens of thousands of light-years away.
 In this episode, Lieutenant Tom Paris (Robert Duncan McNeill) becomes the first known person to travel faster than Warp 10; however, the achievement causes him to mutate into a salamander-like creature.

-The episode is widely regarded by fans and critics as one of the worst episodes of Voyager, and of the entire Star Trek franchise.
-Michael Westmore won a 1996 Primetime Emmy Award for Outstanding Makeup for a Series for his work in this episode.
+The episode is widely regarded by fans and critics as one of the worst episodes of Voyager and of the entire Star Trek franchise.

 Plot

 Voyager's crew discovers a rare, more stable form of dilithium that they conjecture could power a warp drive beyond Warp 10.
 This would allow Voyager to reach the Alpha Quadrant near instantaneously.
 Although simulations prove disastrous, Lieutenant Paris (Robert Duncan McNeill) comes up with an idea after an off-the-cuff discussion with Neelix (Ethan Phillips).
 The next simulation is successful and a shuttlecraft, dubbed the Cochrane, is prepared for a full test flight.
 The Doctor (Robert Picardo) identifies a rare medical condition in Lieutenant Paris indicating a 2% chance that he will suffer lethal effects from the test-flight and recommends assigning Ensign Kim (Garrett Wang) as test-pilot.
 Paris convinces Captain Janeway (Kate Mulgrew) to allow him to fly the shuttle despite the small risk.

 Paris successfully breaks the Warp 10 barrier in the Cochrane, rapidly disappearing from Voyager's sensors.
 The crew begins to try to track the shuttle, but soon the Cochrane reappears, Paris unconscious at the controls.
 Once awake, Paris explains that he has seen everything at every point in space, and the shuttle's database similarly contains a massive amount of information about the Delta Quadrant.
 However, Paris starts to suffer allergic reactions, and he is raced to Sickbay, where the Doctor determines that Paris is now allergic to common water.
 Paris's body soon changes again, and no longer can process oxygen, forcing the Doctor to create a special environment that Paris can exist in.

 As Paris's body continues its strange transformations, the Doctor hypothesizes that he is becoming a new form of life.
 Before the Doctor can use an "anti-proton" treatment to return Paris to his human form, Paris escapes, disrupts Voyager's internal systems, and kidnaps Janeway on the Cochrane.
-As Voyager follows the shuttle's trail, they come to a planet covered in swamps.
-The Doctor explains that mutations in Paris' DNA are consistent with those of evolution.
-Near the shuttle, they discover two amphibian beings, with trace DNA of Paris and Janeway.
-Paris and Janeway have both turned into giant salamander-like creatures, and mated and had three babies.
-Tuvok (Tim Russ) and Chakotay (Robert Beltran) recover the transformed Janeway and Paris, still in their amphibian form, leaving behind their salamander offspring, and the Doctor returns the two to their human forms.
+As Voyager follows the shuttle's trail, they come to a planet covered in swampland.
+The Doctor explains that mutations in Paris' DNA are consistent with those of organisms undergoing evolution.
+Near the shuttle, they discover two amphibian beings, with trace DNA of Paris and Janeway; it becomes clear that Paris had kidnapped Janeway to mate with her, producing three infant creatures.
+Tuvok (Tim Russ) and Chakotay (Robert Beltran) recover the transformed Janeway and Paris, leaving the offspring on the planet, and the Doctor is able to return them to human form.